browserify/resolve/readme.markdown

 * opts.preserveSymlinks - if true, doesn't resolve `basedir` to real path before resolving.
 This is the way Node resolves dependencies when executed with the [--preserve-symlinks](https://nodejs.org/api/all.html#cli_preserve_symlinks) flag.
-**Note:** this property is currently `true` by default but it will be changed to `false` in the next major version because *Node's resolution algorithm does not preserve symlinks by default*.

 default `opts` values: